6 Great Kids Books About Broken Bones and Skeleton Science

 Get ready for 3-dimensional, computer-generated that bring your bones to life!
 The images in this gorgeous book will impress children – and grown-ups, too!
 Thanks to the realistic images, children can see just how strong and supportive the skeleton is.

 Color-coded images also help children learn the names of different bones.
-Comparisons of the human skeleton and other animals are also fascinating.
+Comparing the human skeleton to that of other animals is also fascinating.

 Bones: A Science Reading Book for Kids

-The big font and short sentences are also perfect for children who are learning to read.
+The big font and short sentences are also perfect for children learning to read.